Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-\begin{exercise} Write the $SL(2,\mathbb{R})$ vacuum functional explicitly in terms of the curve $x^\mu(\sigma)$ by finding an integral kernel $\omega(\sigma_1,\sigma_2)$ such that
+\begin{exercise} Write the $SL(2,\mathbb{R})$ vacuum functional explicitly in terms of the curve $x(\sigma)$ by finding an integral kernel $\omega(\sigma_1,\sigma_2)$ such that

 This representation is somewhat tricky since the integral kernel is a nontrivial distribution.
-To confirm that the distribution has been correctly defined, check your result by substituting the mode expansion of $x^\mu(\sigma)$ to recover \eq{SL2R_Sch}. \end{exercise}
+To confirm that the distribution has been correctly defined, check your result by substituting the mode expansion of $x(\sigma)$ to recover \eq{SL2R_Sch}. \end{exercise}

 To get the complete $SL(2,\mathbb{R})$ vacuum functional on a D$p$-brane, we must include additional factors for the Dirichlet coordinates and the ghosts.
-We will not go into it further because, it turns out, the Schr{\"o}dinger representation is not very useful for calculations.
-As is often the case, the path integral is more useful to think about than to calculate.
-The main utility of the Schr{\"o}dinger representation is that it makes explicit the connection between open string states and a portion of open string worldsheet with operator insertions.
-It also explains the meaning of cutting and gluing worldsheets, a concept which is used repeatedly in string field theory calculations.
+We will not discuss this further because the Schr{\"o}dinger representation is awkward for explicit calculations.
+Its main utility is to provide conceptual justification for the procedure of cutting and gluing surfaces to form string vertices and Feynman diagrams, a fundamental idea in the development of string field theory.

-\subsection{Witten's Open Bosonic SFT}
+\subsection{Witten's open bosonic SFT}

 Now we are ready to define Witten's open bosonic SFT.
 The task is to find a nonlinear extension of the linearized equations of motion $Q\Psi=0$ and define an appropriate action principle.
 First we note an analogy between string fields and gauge fields formulated in the language of differential forms: